conda/conda-build/docs/source/resources/define-metadata.rst

 **TL;DR**: If you use the new ``{{ compiler() }}`` jinja2 to utilize our new compilers, you also must move anything that is not strictly a build tool into your host dependencies.
-This includes python, python libraries, and any shared libraries that you need to link against in your build.
-Examples of build tools include any {{ compiler() }}, make, autoconf, perl (for running scripts, not installing perl software), python (for running scripts, not for installing software).
+This includes Python, Python libraries, and any shared libraries that you need to link against in your build.
+Examples of build tools include any {{ compiler() }}, make, autoconf, perl (for running scripts, not installing perl software), and Python (for running scripts, not for installing software).

 Run